The 2021 MLB season is back! But blackouts are still here.

-The 2021 MLB regular season consists of 162 games, pending quarantines resulting from COVID-19 outbreaks.
+The 2024 MLB regular season normally consists of 162 games.

 - Sign up for and download a good VPN service provider with plenty of bandwidth and server locations.
 We particularly recommend NordVPN.

-- Open your web browser and go to MLB.tv to watch the game as you normally would.
+- Open your web browser and go to MLB.tv to watch the game as you usually would.

 WANT TO TRY THE TOP VPN RISK FREE?